UCL-VR/ubiq-website/content/publication/ubiq-genie/index.md

 ---

 {{< alert icon="ℹ️" context="info" >}}
-The preprint and source code for Ubiq-Genie will be posted to this page soon!
+The source code for Ubiq-Genie will be posted to this page soon!
 {{< /alert >}}
 <br>